Smollett declines to speak at sentencing in staged attack

 Associated Press

-CHICAGO (AP) — Jussie Smollett declined to make a statement Thursday during his sentencing hearing for lying to police in a staged hate crime, saying he agreed with his attorney’s advice to remain quiet.
+CHICAGO (AP) — Actor Jussie Smollett declined to make a statement during his Thursday sentencing hearing for lying to police in a staged hate crime, saying he agreed with his attorney’s advice to remain quiet.

-Smollett’s decision came after special prosecutor Dan Webb asked Cook County Judge James Linn to include “an appropriate amount of prison time” when sentencing the actor for his conviction.
-Webb said he would not ask for a specific amount of time, leaving that to Linn’s discretion.
+Smollett’s attorneys asked Cook County Judge James Linn to limit the sentence to community service, arguing that the former “Empire” actor has been punished by the criminal justice system and by the effect on his career.

+Prosecutors have asked Linn to include incarceration and order $130,000 restitution in his sentence.

 Smollett’s defense attorney Nenye Uche asked Linn to limit the sentence to community service.
 He said Smollett “has lost nearly everything” in his career and finances and asked that Linn give him time to make restitution if that is part of the sentence.